 Read Our Stories

 ‘Let me live, love, and say it well...’

 Is poetry more vital than ever?
 A survey has declared Sylvia Plath the most popular poet of all time among teenagers — ahead of William Shakespeare.
 Meanwhile, poetry readership is surging.

 Dispute over bleak message in new war poem

 Do we learn anything from history?
 As Remembrance Day approaches, poet laureate Carol Ann Duffy’s new poem about the First World War suggests we are doomed to repeat the mistakes of the past.

 Poems can be secret weapons, claims new book

 Can poems change the world?
 Today is National Poetry Day, and according to a new book poems can improve our health.
 Some think poetry is even powerful enough to cause political change.

-- Have a go at writing your own poem, about anything you like.
+- Have a go at writing your own poem on any subject you like.
 If you want, you could pair it with an illustration.